How to Set Environment Variables in PowerShell

 PowerShell gci env:

-Get Value of a Specific Environment Variable
+2. Get the Value of a Specific Environment Variable

 # Get the value of the aws_default_region environment variable